kelleyvanevert/hyf_47_hobbies/readme.md

 Here's a list of hobbies that the people of HYF 47 have.

 - programming: Kelley, ..
-- listening to music: Kelley, ..
+- listening to music: Kelley, .. rasha
 - watching sci fi movies: Kelley, ..
+- palying video games , rasha
 Your challenge:

 - Fork this repository to your GitHub profile